r-box/boxr/README.md

 ## TODO:

-### Classes
-* Add a basic s3 class for folders
-* Get an s3 class for multifile operations, which summarize what happened
+* Flesh out the s3 print method.
+Move the verbose stuff to summary.
+* Get an overwrite option set (with userdefaults).
+Report settings on pakcage startup
 * Write some proper tests with testthat
 * Send to Ranjit, see if he can break it for you